rebcabin/masr/specs.md

 `(::term {::term ::intent ...})`

-produces `::intent`.
+calls the function `::term` with argument

-As a qualified keyword, `::term` can name a
+`{::term ::intent ...}` and produces `::intent`.

-Clojure spec registered to it via `s/def`.
+As a qualified keyword, `::term`, in addition to being a tag-fetching function, can name a Clojure spec registered to it via `s/def`.
 The following spec will check whether `::intent` is a `::term`:

 ```clojure